 The Group is exposed to equity price risk through its investments in listed equity securities.
 The management manages this exposure by maintaining a portfolio of investments with different risks.
-The Group's equity price risk is mainly concentrated on equity instruments operating in various industry sectors quoted in The Stock Exchange of Hong Kong Limited.
-Regarding the available-for-sale investments measured at fair value, the impact is deemed to be on the available-for-sale investments reserve.
+The Group's equity price risk is mainly concentrated on equity instruments operating in various industry sectors quoted in the Stock Exchange of Hong Kong Limited.
+Regarding the financial asset at FVTOCI, the impact it deemed to be on the financial asset revaluation reserve.
 In addition, the Group has appointed a special team to monitor the price risk and will consider hedging the risk exposure should the need arise.